PhD Research Assistant

 Lei Zheng is currently a graduate student working in Professor John Klier's group from University of Massachusetts at Amherst.
 Zheng has two years of experience in synthesizing emulsion polymers and now works on polyester and polycarbonate-based coatings.

-Polyester polyols and polycarbonate polyols were prepared using a novel, low-cost, bio-based 1,5 pentanediol monomer (1,5-PDO) provided by Pyran LLC and formulated into solventborne coatings with applications in coil coatings, automotive topcoat coatings, etc. The effects of potential impurities from biomass sources on synthesized polyols were investigated.
-The coating properties, such as pencil hardness, low-temperature flexibility, chemical resistance, thermal transition temperatures and adhesion strength on substrates were characterized and compared with incumbent petroleum-derived 1,5-PDO or 1,6-hexanediol (1,6-HDO)-based coatings.
-Coatings synthesized from renewable 1,5-PDO-based coatings exhibited similar performance to the coatings based on petroleum-derived 1,6-HDO or 1,5-PDO, indicating potential to substitute low-cost renewable 1,5-PDO for chemically derived 1,5-PDO and 1,6-HDO, while maintaining excellent coating properties.
-We are currently collaborating with Pyran LLC to develop fully formulated coatings, such as solventborne thermoset coatings, thermoset powder coatings and waterborne polyurethane coatings, using the renewable 1,5-PDO-based polyesters or polycarbonates and characterizing the coatings with a full set of tests.
+Polyester polyols, polycarbonate polyols and diacrylates were prepared using a novel, low-cost, bio-based 1,5 pentanediol monomer (1,5-PDO) provided by Pyran LLC and formulated into solventborne coatings with applications in coil coatings, automotive topcoat coatings, etc. The effects of potential impurities from biomass sources on synthesized polyols were investigated.
+The coating properties, such as pencil hardness, low-temperature flexibility and mechanical strength were characterized and compared with incumbent petroleum-derived 1,5-PDO or 1,6-hexanediol (1,6-HDO)-based coatings.
+Coatings synthesized from renewable 1,5-PDO exhibited similar performance to the coatings made from petroleum-derived diols, indicating potential to substitute low-cost renewable 1,5-PDO for chemically derived 1,5-PDO and 1,6-HDO, while maintaining excellent coating properties.
+We are currently collaborating with Pyran LLC to develop fully formulated coatings, such as thermoset powder coatings, solventborne coatings, UV-cure coatings, and waterborne polyurethane coatings, using the renewable 1,5-PDO-based materials and characterizing cured coatings with a full set of tests.